rajabishek/swift-essentials/manuscript/00_basics.md

 Swift also introduces optional types, which can handle the absense of a value.
 These are called as optionals.
 Optionals say either there is a value, and it equals x or there isn't a value at all.
 They are the heart of may of Swift's most powerful features.

+Swift is a type safe language, which means that it helps you to clear about the type of values your code can work with.
+If a part of your code expects a `Int`, type safety prevent you from pass it a value of another datatype by mistake.
+This can help developers catch and fix error as early as possible in the development process itself.